Skip to content

 Food: Green leafy vegetables, green cabbage, eggplant,

-Food supplement: in the form of tablets, powder or drops
+Nutritional supplement: in the form of tablets, powder or drops

 Absorb vitamin B9 optimally

 The Bioavailability of folates is between 40 and 60 percent.
 With the Preparation attention should be paid to the fact that folates are sensitive to heat, light and oxidation.
-You can Vitamin C to increase bioavailability, as it has a protective effect as an antioxidant.
+You can Vitamin C use to increase bioavailability, as it has a protective effect as an antioxidant.

 What is the daily requirement of FOlat?